diegobit/PCalc-Hybrid-Layout/README.md

 ## Hybrid layout

 The Hybrid layout is based on a heavily changed built-in *Programming* layout.
-It is designed with RPN in mind but also supports the Algebraic mode.
+It is designed with RPN in mind but it also supports the Algebraic mode.

 - numbers, operations, `2nd` and `RPN` have bigger fonts
 - removed some operations I didn't need